Afro–Puerto Ricans: Music

-Puerto Rican musical instruments such as barriles, drums with stretched animal skin, and Puerto Rican music-dance forms such as Bomba or Plena are likewise rooted in Africa.
+Puerto Rican musical instruments such as barriles, drums with stretched animal skin, and Puerto Rican music-dance forms such as bomba or plena are likewise rooted in Africa.
 Bomba represents the strong African influence in Puerto Rico.
 Bomba is a music, rhythm and dance that was brought by West African slaves to the island.
+Historically the genre and its dance were popular among both slaves and free blacks.

 Plena is another form of folkloric music of African origin.
 Plena was brought to Ponce by blacks who immigrated north from the English-speaking islands south of Puerto Rico.
 Plena is a rhythm that is clearly African and very similar to Calypso, Soca and Dance hall music from Trinidad and Jamaica.

-Bomba and Plena were played during the festival of Santiago (St. James), since slaves were not allowed to worship their own gods.
-Bomba and Plena evolved into countless styles based on the kind of dance intended to be used.
+Bomba and plena were played during the festival of Santiago (St. James), since slaves were not allowed to worship their own gods.
+Bomba and plena evolved into countless styles based on the kind of dance intended to be used.
 These included leró, yubá, cunyá, babú and belén.
 The slaves celebrated baptisms, weddings, and births with the "bailes de bomba".
 Slaveowners, for fear of a rebellion, allowed the dances on Sundays.
 The women dancers would mimic and poke fun at the slave owners.
 Masks were and still are worn to ward off evil spirits and pirates.
 One of the most popular masked characters is the Vejigante (vey-hee-GANT-eh).
 The Vejigante is a mischievous character and the main character in the Carnivals of Puerto Rico.

-Until 1953, Bomba and Plena were virtually unknown outside Puerto Rico.
-Island musicians Rafael Cortijo (1928-1982), Ismael Rivera (1931-1987) and the El Conjunto Monterrey orchestra introduced Bomba and Plena to the rest of the world.
+Until 1953, bomba and plena were virtually unknown outside Puerto Rico.
+Island musicians Rafael Cortijo (1928–1982), Ismael Rivera (1931–1987) and the El Conjunto Monterrey orchestra introduced bomba and plena to the rest of the world.
 What Rafael Cortijo did with his orchestra was to modernize the Puerto Rican folkloric rhythms with the use of piano, bass, saxophones, trumpets, and other percussion instruments such as timbales, bongos, and replace the typical barriles (skin covered barrels) with congas.